(I may earn a small commission from the products mentioned in this post.)

 - Surgical mistakes, which are few can also create a need for a “revision” or another TKR.

-My Perspective On TKR: Would Be Open To Another Knee Replacement
+My Perspective On TKR: Would I Be Open To Another Knee Replacement

 As I mentioned earlier, I put off TKR until I could no longer deal with the pain.
-I was age 66.
+I was 66 years old.

-My hope and prayer is that I only have one TKR in my lifetime, partly due to tough surgery and long recovery process (I feel great now, but recovering from surgery wasn’t a walk in the park).
+My hope and prayer is that I only have one TKR in my lifetime, partly due to the major surgery and the long recovery process (I feel great now, but recovering from surgery wasn’t a walk in the park).

 If my implant fails early and does not last my lifetime, there will several factors I will consider before having a second TKR.
 The factors will include:

 - My age (read my article about age and knee replacement)